Your Privacy at Risk

 — Thomas Jefferson

-Unlike the up-front cost of purchased products, this new model simply collects information without revealing either the value or the cost in terms of privacy.
-It is a very one-sided bargain.
+The traditional marketplace with list prices has been replaced with a surveillance economy where access to private data is exchanged for “free” goods and services.
+Unlike the up-front cost of purchased products or services, this new model simply collects information without revealing either the value or the cost in terms of privacy.
+It is a one-sided bargain.

 On their own, each data point says very little about you.
 But when you combine all that information, it suddenly becomes possible to gain insight into your political beliefs, your religion, gender, sexual preferences, financial status, and even whether you are about to get married or want to get pregnant.In many countries it's illegal to discriminate on the basis of characteristics like race, age, gender or religion.
 But companies can (and do) sneak in discrimination through the back door by using proxies for these characteristics.
 For example, your choice of social media platform reveals a lot about your age.